 The current Chairman, Mr Davidson, is deemed by his fellow independent Board members to be independent and to have no conflicting relationships.
-He is chair of the University of Edinburgh's Investment Committee, and a trustee of their staff pension scheme as well as the chairman of Aberforth Smaller Companies Trust plc and of Foresight Sustainable Forestry Company PLC.
+He is chair of the University of Edinburgh's Investment Committee as well as the chairman of Aberforth Smaller Companies Trust plc and of Foresight Sustainable Forestry Company PLC.
 The Board considers that he has sufficient time to commit to the Company's affairs as necessary.

-Following the retirement of Michael Phillips, the previous SID, and due to the small size of the Board, it was decided that the appointment of a new SID would not be necessary.
+Due to the small size of the Board, it was decided that the appointment of a SID would not be necessary.